-Fetal Alcohol Spectrum Disorder (FASD) is a lifelong disability that affects the brain and body of people who were exposed to alcohol in the womb.
-Each person with FASD has both strengths and challenges and will need special supports to help them succeed with different parts of their daily lives.
+Fetal Alcohol Spectrum Disorder (FASD) is a lifelong disability that affects the brain and body of those who were exposed to alcohol in the womb.
+Each person with FASD has strengths and challenges and will need supports to help them succeed with different aspects of their daily lives.

 NCFASD Informed, Inc. is a charitable, educational, 501c3 organization.
 All donations will pay for start up costs, operating costs, and program expenses.

 You can also make a tax deductible donation by Credit Card or your PayPal account through PayPal’s Giving Fund.
 Only 501c3 organizations (like us!) can be part of the Fund, and no transaction fees are taken out.
 An automatic monthly donation is possible; every $1 assists in achieving our mission! http://paypal.com/us/fundraiser/charity/3523649